 While you will be given plenty of information about the inmate, please note that the Byrd Unit Texas is where you will not find inmates who are formally charged with a crime or found guilty of that crime; since the majority of the inmates have an ongoing case in the court or are facing a judge or jury.

-Lastly, if someone is seeking information about the inmate as they have been the victim of a crime they have done.
+Lastly, if someone is seeking information about the inmate as they have been the victim of a crime, they have done it.
 The Texas Department of Correction does offer some programs where it is allowed for the victim to receive different kinds of written notifications about the prisoner.
-This can include their health status, the activities they are doing or are interested to do in the prison, their release date, and their behavior.
+This can include their health status, the activities they are doing or are interested to do in prison, their release date, and their behavior.

 As a victim, you can also visit the prisoner if you want some reconciliation or want to forgive.
 To receive these notifications, the Texas Department of Corrections has made several options available to you, ranging from email, phone calls, or text messages.

 Contact information about the Byrd Unit:

-Although, since the offenders are confined for a minimal amount of time at the Byrd Unit, the visitors are only allowed if the inmate has been for more than 30 days, and has completed their intake.
-Such defendants are then allowed to have a physical visit by their loved ones which is only guaranteed on Saturdays and Sundays from 8 am to 5 pm.
+Although the offenders are confined for a minimal amount of time at the Byrd Unit, the visitors are only allowed if the inmate has been for more than 30 days and has completed their intake.
+Such defendants are then allowed to have a physical visit by their loved ones, which is only guaranteed on Saturdays and Sundays from 8 am to 5 pm.

 The physical address of Byrd Unit, Texas, is:

 Huntsville, TX 77320